theNewDynamic/stevebacher.com/content/event/environmental-forum-for-district-1-congressional-candidates.md

 This is a free to the public event where candidates for the 1st Congressional District of PA will answer three questions, one from each topic of: 1) Climate Change, 2) Public Lands, and 3) Fossil Fuel / Alternative Energy.
 Preselected environmental questions (on the federal level) will be entertained, as time permits, from attendees to be selected by the Bucks Environmental Action Event Organizing Committee.

-To register for the event, click on the eventbrite link.
+To register for the event, click on the Eventbrite link.

 Hosted by Bucks Environmental Action:
 [https://www.facebook.com/groups/bucksecoaction/about/](https://www.facebook.com/groups/bucksecoaction/about/ "Bucks Eco Action Facebook Group")